 |Our success relies on a long-term commitment to one site and location - Spring Island, Kyuquot - and our close Indigenous connections.
 We want our success to benefit the community and Ka:'yu:'k't'h' / Che:k:tles7et'h' (Kyuquot - Checleset) Territory.

 In February 2014, we received the respected "Green Tourism Gold" Award through Green Tourism Canada.
 This was achieved through voluntary participation in a rigorous third-party assessment that considered over 145 evaluation criteria across 11 review categories; 60 of these criteria were selected and graded as most relevant for our business, resulting in our Gold Award!
-This award level was reassessed and reaffirmed in 2016.
+This award level was reassessed and reaffirmed in 2016 and 2018.

 |West Coast Expeditions are an excellent example of community-centred leadership and socially sustainable ecotourism practices.|

 |Rural Tourism Development in BC, Tourism Research Innovation Project Report, 2008|

 Other examples of our choices as a responsible tourism business and global citizens include: